c-frame/.github/README.md

 - there's no obligation to contribute anything; if you are available, great, if you're not, no problem--if you have availability in the future, you're welcome to come
 - just be excellent to each other and act in the spirit of this document

-**Have your repo added here is an honor!
+**Have your repo added here is a sign of appreciation and respect!
 It means you made something critical to the community, and that others are volunteering to make sure your code stays relevant and keeps being used.**
 - we will list very clear credit to the original author and repo
 - generally, we'll add the author as a maintainer to the repo; we'd of course love your expertise if you have the time and will to continue to contribute